Do you want to know all the Python version installed on your system?

 Following are the two ways that will work for you to get this list…

-The simplest way is to open Python console and type the following command…
+The simplest way is to open a Python console and type the following command…

 This will gives you a list of the installed module on the system.
-This list contains packages that come pre-installed with Python and some are installed explicitly.
+This list contains modules and packages that come pre-installed with your Python and all other you have installed explicitly.

 You don’t need to install any external module to get this list with help() function.
 But this command does not give you any other information about the package.